 Basis: Mid to Mid, with net income reinvested, net of tax and charges.
-Performance does not include the effect of any initial or redemption charges.

 The value of units in the Scheme is based upon the value of the underlying investments.
 The value of those investments and the income from them and consequently the value of the units and the income from them can go down as well as up and is not guaranteed.
 Past performance is not necessarily a guide to future performance.
 Investors may not get back the amount originally invested.
 Exchange rate changes may cause the value of overseas investments to rise or fall.